 UNPs are well-suited for studying the effect of these heating mechanisms in part due to their low densities, which result in smaller plasma frequencies ($\omega_{pe} = 2\pi\times20\ \mathrm{MHz}$) and thus more experimentally accessible timescales as compared to other plasmas.
 This allows for easier probing of the plasma early in its lifetime.
 In this work, early in the plasma's lifetime will be loosely defined as after the initial electron escape post plasma creation ($\sim 125\ \omega^{-1}_{pe}, \sim 1\ \mathrm{\mu s}$ under experimental conditions) until plasma expansion has a meaningful impact on the plasma electron temperature ($\sim 2500\ \omega^{-1}_{pe}, \sim 20\ \mathrm{\mu s}$ under experimental conditions).

 The goals of this work are to investigate how Rydberg populations and early time electron temperatures shortly after UNP formation change with magnetization and initial electron ionization energies in the early lifetime of moderately coupled plasmas.
 DIH and Rydberg creation limit the lowest electron temperature in a given plasma, which in turn is a limiting factor of the highest achievable electron $\Gamma$.
 While these heating mechanisms have been studied experimentally in unmagnetized UNPs \cite{Recombination_Fluorescence,Electron_Distribution,Temperature_evolution,TBR_electron_temperatures}, this work focuses on weakly and extremely magnetized plasmas\cite{Transport}, specifically in the moderately coupled regime.
 In particular, we test whether substantial increases in electron magnetization can produce lower electron temperatures.
 To do this, Rydberg populations are directly measured experimentally (section II).
 The results of these experiments are used to modify and constrain a molecular dynamics simulation that is used to determine the electron temperature of the plasma (section III).
 By examining Rydberg populations, it is found that DIH has an important impact on the amount of heating during the plasma's early lifetime.
-It has been determined that large increases in the magnetic field strength did not significantly decrease the temperature of the plasma.
-Lastly, by utilizing initial excitation to Rydberg gasses that then transition to UNPs\cite{spontaneous_evolution_Rydberg_plasma}, electron temperatures for these plasma conditions as low as $520_{-5}^{+10} \ \mathrm{mK}$ has been found (section IV).
+We observed that large increases in the magnetic field strength decreased the electron temperature of the plasma.
+Lastly, the effect on electron temperature by utilizing initial excitation to Rydberg gases that then transition to UNPs\cite{spontaneous_evolution_Rydberg_plasma} was explored.
+The minimal electron temperature for these plasma conditions was measured to be as low as $530\pm50 \ \mathrm{mK}$ (section IV).